Code-Hauptwache/DroneDeck/README.md

 This repository contains the source code and supporting documentation for the **DroneDeck** project, developed as part of the **Object-Oriented Programming in Java** course at Frankfurt UAS (Winter 2024).
 The goal is to create a Java application with a graphical user interface (GUI) to interact with a drone simulation system using a [RESTful API](http://dronesim.facets-labs.com).

+## Demo

+![DroneDeck Demo](demo/DroneDeck_Demo.gif)

 ## Documentation
 For comprehensive project documentation, including user handbook and technical details, see our [Full Documentation](Docs.md).

-## Short Demo

-![DroneDeck Demo](demo/DroneDeck_Demo.gif)

-*Note: For best results, record your demo using OBS with window capture at 1280x720 resolution (16:9 aspect ratio).*

 ## Architecture